Pregnant women checking her finances and credit

 • Understanding the basics can help you have a good credit score.

 Financial wisdom isn’t about how much you already know.
 It's about learning, growing, and improving.
 Knowing and protecting your credit score could help you make better financial decisions and, ultimately, keep more money in your pocket.
-So let’s break down what a credit score is (and isn’t), so you can take control of yours and use it to improve your finances.
+So let’s break down what a credit score is (and isn’t), so you can take control of yours and use it to improve your personal finances.

 Your credit score